wamp-proto/wamp-proto/spec/basic.md

 	wamp.error.close_realm

-A *Peer* acknowledges ending of a session - used as a `GOOBYE` reply reason.
+A *Peer* acknowledges ending of a session - used as a `GOODBYE` reply reason.

 	wamp.error.goodbye_and_out